CONTENTS

 bicarbonate vs. dialysis

 - Nephrologists have used bicarbonate to stave off dialysis for decades.
-More recently, the BICAR-ICU trial demonstrated that bicarbonate use in the ICU to treat anion-gap metabolic acidosis does indeed avoid dialysis.
-(29910040) It's not entirely clear whether bicarbonate actually improves renal function or whether it merely improves acidosis.
+More recently, the BICAR-ICU and BICAR-ICU-2 trials demonstrated that bicarbonate use in the ICU to treat anion-gap metabolic acidosis does indeed avoid dialysis.
+(29910040) It's not entirely clear whether bicarbonate actually improves renal function or merely alleviates acidosis.
 Regardless, avoidance of dialysis is a meaningful patient-centered outcome.

 - Sodium bicarbonate is generally the first-line therapy for uremic acidosis.
-The exact target level isn't clear, but shooting for a pH >7.2 may be reasonable (often equivalent to a bicarbonate level over ~17 mEq/L).
+The exact target level isn't clear, but aiming for a pH >7.2 may be reasonable (often equivalent to a bicarbonate level >17 mEq/L).
 (29910040)

 - Dialysis is the second-line therapy for acidosis in situations where bicarbonate is ineffective or contraindicated.